codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

     .. php:method:: createDatabase($dbName[, $ifNotExists = false])

         :param    string    $db_name: Name of the database to create
-        :param    string    $ifNotExists: Set to true to add an 'IF NOT EXISTS' clause or check if database exists
+        :param    string    $ifNotExists: Set to true to add an ``IF NOT EXISTS`` clause or check if database exists
         :returns:    true on success, false on failure
         :rtype:    bool